-(a)(b) The Auditor determined compliance with these subparts of the standard based on review of policy 14-2-DHS that requires, "the facility shall provide specialized training on sexual abuse and effective cross-agency coordination to Facility Investigators who conduct investigations into allegations of sexual abuse at immigration detention facilities.
+(a)(b) The Auditor determined compliance with these subparts of the standard based on review of Policy 14-2-DHS that requires, "The facility shall provide specialized training on sexual abuse and effective cross-agency coordination to facility Investigators who conduct investigations into allegations of sexual abuse at immigration detention facilities.
 This training covers: interviewing sexual abuse and assault victims, sexual abuse and assault evidence collection in confinement settings, the criteria and evidence required for administrative action or prosecutorial referral, and information about effective cross-agency coordination in the investigation process."
-CCCC had just hired an Investigator who was in the orientation process during the site visit.
-He had not received his Investigative training by the time the Auditor conducted the on-site PREA audit.
-The PSA Compliance Manager and Warden confirmed if the facility had an allegation prior to his training, the facility would utilize the Investigator at a different CoreCivic facility within an hour drive.
-Also, in an emergency, the CCCC Warden is a trained Investigator.
-The Auditor asked for and received a copy of the training document for the Warden and Investigator used by CCCC from the other facility.
-The Auditor was also provided the successful completion certificate for the CCCC investigators who conducted the investigations reviewed by the Auditor.
-Agency policy 11062.2 states "OPR shall provide specialized training to OPR investigators who conduct investigations into allegations of sexual abuse and assault, as well as, Office of Detention Oversight staff, and other OPR staff, as appropriate."
-The Auditor reviewed the ICE OPR Investigation Incidents of Sexual Abuse and Assault training curriculum and found the curriculum to cover in-depth investigative techniques, evidence collection, and all aspects to conduct an investigation of sexual abuse in a confinement setting.
+The PAQ indicated the facility has eight investigators, but there is one designated investigator who conducts all administrative investigations.
+The Auditor was provided a copy of the designated Facility Investigator's specialized training certificate as well as the training curriculum provided by the MOSS Group.
+The curriculum addressed the policy and training subpart (a) requirements.
+Agency Policy 11062.2 states "OPR shall provide specialized training to OPR investigators who conduct investigations into allegations of sexual abuse and assault, as well as, Office of Detention Oversight staff, and other OPR staff, as appropriate."
+The Auditor reviewed the ICE OPR Investigating Incidents of Sexual Abuse and Assault training curriculum and found the curriculum to cover in-depth investigative techniques, evidence collection, and all aspects to conduct an investigation of sexual abuse in a confinement setting.
 The agency also offers Fact Finders Training, which provides information needed to conduct the initial investigation at the facility to determine if a sexual abuse incident has taken place and whether to complete an administrative investigation.
 This training includes topics related to interacting with traumatized victims; best practices for interacting with LEP; LGBTI, and disabled detainees; and an overall view of the investigative process.
-The Auditor reviewed the agency provided rosters of trained investigators on SharePoint and determined the documentation was in accordance with the training requirements of this standard.
+The agency provides rosters of trained investigators and the specialized training curriculum on OPR's SharePoint site for Auditors' review; this documentation is in accordance with the standard's requirements.
+The Auditor's review of the three investigative case files found they were conducted by the WCDC trained Investigator.